Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The ability to inhibit 5A-reductase was found in many natural substances.
-An unexpected finding was the antiandrogenic effect of some polyunsaturated fatty acids, in particular Gamma-linolenic acid.
-The connection of polyunsaturated fatty acids with the metabolism of androgens was first shown in 1992.
-Later, in 1994, it was proved that gamma-linolenic acid and some other fatty acids are an effective inhibitor of 5A-reductase.
+The ability to inhibit 5-alpha-reductase has been found in many natural substances.
+An unexpected finding was the antiandrogenic effect of some polyunsaturated fatty acids, especially gamma-linolenic acid.
+The connection between polyunsaturated fatty acids and androgen metabolism was first demonstrated in 1992.
+Later, in 1994, gamma-linolenic acid and some other fatty acids were shown to be effective inhibitors of 5-alpha-reductase.

-The highest inhibitory activity was observed in Gamma-linolenic acid, followed by docosahexaenoic, arachidonic, Alpha-linolenic, linolenic and palmitoleic acids in descending order.
-Other unsaturated fatty acids, as well as methyl esters and alcohols of these fatty acids, carotenoids, re-tinoids and saturated fatty acids did not show an inhibitory effect on 5A-reductase even at significant concentrations.
+The highest inhibitory activity was observed in Gamma-linolenic acid, followed by docosahexaenoic, arachidonic, alpha-linolenic, linolenic and palmitoleic acids in descending order.
+Other unsaturated fatty acids, as well as methyl esters and alcohols of these fatty acids, carotenoids, retinoids and saturated fatty acids did not exhibit an inhibitory effect on 5-alpha-reductase even in significant concentrations.

-Gamma-Linolenic acid is found in black currant oil (16% of gamma-linoleum, 17% of Alpha-linolenic, 48% of linoleic acid), borage (20-25% of Gamma-linolenic, 40% of linoleic), evening primrose (14% linolenic, 65-80% linoleic).
-A good composition for avocado oil (30% linoleic, 5% Alpha-linolenic, 13% palmitolei-new).
-Despite the absence of gamma-linolenic acid, avocado oil is one of the best treatments for hair, because thanks to the high content of oleic acid (up to 80%) it penetrates well into the skin and is easily distributed over the surface of the hair and skin.
-Avocado oil can be added to complex oil compositions to improve their absorbency and spreadability.
-Docosahexaenoic acid, which also has the ability to inhibit 5Alfa reductase, is contained in jojoba oil (up to 20%).
-Jojoba oil is the richest source of doco-zhexaenoic acid among natural oils.
+Gamma-linolenic acid is found in blackcurrant oil (16% Gamma-linolenic, 17% Alpha-linolenic, 48% linoleic), borage (20-25% Gamma-linolenic, 40% linoleic), evening primrose (14% Gamma-linolenic, 65-80% linoleic).
+Avocado oil has a good composition (30% linoleic, 5% Alpha-linolenic, 13% palmitoleic).
+Despite the absence of Gamma-linolenic acid, avocado oil is one of the best hair treatment products, since due to the high content of oleic acid (up to 80%) it penetrates the skin well and is easily distributed over the surface of the hair and skin.
+Avocado oil can be added to complex oil compositions to improve their absorption and spreadability.
+Docosahexaenoic acid, which also has the ability to inhibit 5-alpha-reductase, is contained in jojoba oil (up to 20%).
+Jojoba oil is the richest source of docosahexaenoic acid among natural oils.

-Oil compositions with antiandrogenic effect have the advantage that they penetrate well through the lipid barrier of the skin and the cuticle of the hair.
-They can be used as an additional means for all types of hair treatment.
-With their application, the normal structure of damaged hair is restored and the sebaceous glands normalizes.
-On the basis of anti-androgenic oils, it is possible to prepare emulsion and microemulsion systems, with the help of which other biologically active substances will be introduced into the scalp of the scalp.
+Oil compositions with an antiandrogenic effect have the advantage of penetrating well through the lipid barrier of the skin and hair cuticle.
+They can be used as an additional means to all types of hair treatment.
+When they are used, the normal structure of damaged hair is restored and the sebaceous glands are normalized.
+Based on antiandrogenic oils, emulsion and microemulsion systems can be prepared, with the help of which other biologically active substances will be introduced into the scalp.

-A powerful antiandrogenic action is possessed by the extract of the fruits of the dwarf palm Saw Palmetto (Serenoa repens).
-The red berries of a dwarf palm tree growing on the Atlantic coast of the United States have long been used by local residents to treat prostatitis, enuresis, testicular atrophy, impotence.
-The fruits of Saw Palmetto contain a number of fatty acids (caprylic, lauric, oleic and palmitic) and a large number of phytosterols (Beta-sitosterol, cycloartenone, stigmasterol, lupeol, lupenon, etc.), as well as tar and tannins.
+The extract of the fruits of the dwarf palm Saw Palmetto (Serenoa repens) has a powerful antiandrogenic effect.
+The red berries of the dwarf palm, which grows on the Atlantic coast of the USA, have long been used by locals to treat prostatitis, enuresis, testicular atrophy, impotence.
+Saw Palmetto fruits contain a number of fatty acids (caprylic, lauric, oleic and palmitic) and a large number of phytosterols (Beta-sitosterol, cycloartenone, stigmasterol, lupeol, lupenone, etc.), as well as resins and tannins.

-The extract of dwarf palm fruits in combination with zinc and vitamin B6 is used as a nutritional supplement and recommended for beginners to bald people as a prophylactic.
-In Europe, the extract is known as "Permixon" and is recommended for the treatment of benign prostatic hypertrophy.
-In the US, a lot of "Crinagen" lotion, prepared on the basis of the extract of dwarf palm fruits, is quite popular.
-Lotion rubbed into the skin in places of alopecia.
+Saw palmetto fruit extract in combination with zinc and vitamin B6 is used as a food supplement and is recommended for people who are starting to go bald as a preventative measure.
+In Europe, the extract is known as Permixon and is recommended for the treatment of benign prostatic hypertrophy.
+In the US, the lotion Crinagen, prepared on the basis of saw palmetto fruit extract, is quite popular.
+The lotion is rubbed into the skin in the areas of baldness.

-Stinging nettle (Uritca dioica) has been used in alternative medicine since ancient times to strengthen hair and treat prostatic hyperplasia.
-Extract obtained from the root of nettle has the ability to block the formation of DHT and estrogens, inhibiting the two key enzymes - 5Alfa-reductase and aromatase.
-The combination of extracts of two plants - nettle nettle (Urtica dioica) and African plum (Pygeum africanum), which has pronounced antiandrogenic activity, is known in Europe under the trademark "Prostatin".
+Stinging nettle (Uritca dioica) has been used in folk medicine for a long time to strengthen hair and treat prostate hyperplasia.
+The extract obtained from the nettle root has the ability to block the formation of DHT and estrogens, inhibiting two key enzymes - 5-alpha-reductase and aromatase.
+A combination of extracts of two plants - stinging nettle (Urtica dioica) and African plum (Pygeum africanum), which has a pronounced antiandrogenic activity, is known in Europe under the trade mark "Prostatin".
 The drug is recommended for the treatment of prostate hyperplasia and for the prevention of hair loss.

-If androgens cause baldness, then estrogens, in contrast, stimulate hair growth on the head.
-However, it is not worthwhile to recommend synthetic estrogens to patients, as they have a side effect (phlebitis and induction of tumors, including breast cancer).
-Nevertheless, there are substances that show an estrogen-like effect without pronounced side effects in the doses applied.
-In their chemical structure, they only remotely resemble estrogens, nevertheless they can bind to estrogen receptors (of course, their affinity for these receptors is much lower than for estrogens themselves).
+If androgens cause baldness, then estrogens, on the contrary, stimulate hair growth on the head.
+However, it is not worth recommending synthetic estrogens to patients, as they have side effects (phlebitis and induction of tumors, including breast cancer).
+Nevertheless, there are substances that exhibit an estrogen-like effect without pronounced side effects in the doses used.
+In their chemical structure, they only vaguely resemble estrogens, however, they can bind to estrogen receptors (of course, their affinity for these receptors is much lower than that of estrogens themselves).
 These compounds are found in some plants, hence their name - phytoestrogens.

-Two more substances, the inhibiting effect of which on 5Alfa reductase was discovered recently, is vitamin B6 and zinc.
-Vitamin B6 changes the response of tissues to steroid hormones, including blocking the action of androgens.
-Zinc with local application reduces the activity of the sebaceous glands, reduces the manifestation of acne, which indicates its undoubted antiandrogenic effect.
+Two more substances whose inhibitory effect on 5-alpha-reductase was recently discovered are vitamin B6 and zinc.
+Vitamin B6 changes the tissue response to steroid hormones, including blocking the action of androgens.
+When applied topically, zinc reduces the activity of the sebaceous glands and reduces the manifestations of acne, which indicates its undoubted antiandrogenic effect.
 Animal studies have shown the ability of zinc to stimulate hair growth.
-Vitamin B6 is rich in brewer's yeast, so the beneficial effect of androgenic alopecia will have nutritional compositions and shampoos with beer yeast.
-Zinc is a part of both food additives taken orally, and ointments applied to the skin.
+Brewer's yeast is rich in vitamin B6, so nutritional compositions and shampoos with brewer's yeast will have a beneficial effect on androgenic alopecia.
+Zinc is included in both food supplements taken orally and ointments applied to the skin.